B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Example

-Once students have become accustomed to recognizing tenths, hundredths, and thousandths, concrete materials can be used to introduce decimal notation.
-Here is a concrete representation of the numbers 2.4 and 0.70.
+Once students have become accustomed to recognizing tenths, hundredths, and thousandths, concrete materials can be used to introduce decimal notation, such as the following concrete representations of 2.4 and 0.70.

-The base ten material is an excellent tool to represent a decimal number, since it highlights the multiplicative relationship by 10 between the place value of the digits that compose it.
-However, it is very important to always clearly define the piece that constitutes the unit according to which the other pieces will be defined.
-When studying wholel numbers, the small cube was usually associated with the unit.
-However, if we choose the strip as the unit, then the small cube represents one tenth of a strip.
+Base ten materials are excellent tools to represent a decimal number, since they highlight the x10 multiplicative relationship between the place values of digits.
+However, it is very important to always clearly define the piece that constitutes the whole (unit) according to which the other pieces will be defined.
+When studying whole numbers, the small cube was usually associated with ones.
+However, if we choose the rod to be the whole, then the small cube represents one tenth.

 The small cube represents 0.1 of a rod.

-If we choose the board as unit, then the small cube represents one hundredth of a board and the tab represents one tenth of a board.
+If we choose the flat as the whole, then the small cube represents one hundredth of a flat and the rod represents one tenth of a flat.

 The small cube represents 0.01 of a flat.

-If we choose the large cube as the unit, then the small cube represents one thousandth of the large cube, the tab represents one hundredth of the large cube and the board represents one tenth of the large cube.
+If we choose the large cube as the whole, then the small cube represents one thousandth of the large cube, the rod represents one hundredth of the large cube and the flat represents one tenth of the large cube.
+For example:

-Change can also be used when exploring decimal numbers.
-However, it is important to use only the $1, 10¢, and 1¢ coins since their value respects the multiplicative relationship by 10.
-A representation using coins is more abstract than one using base ten material since the multiplicative relationship by 10 is based on the value of the coin and not its size.
-Students may identify the $1 coin as the unit.
-The 10¢ coin then represents one-tenth of a unit (0.1 of a dollar) and the 1¢ coin represents one-hundredth of a unit (0.01 of a dollar).
-From the multiplicative relation by 10, the groupings are formed by respecting the place value: 10 coins of one-hundredth of a dollar are equivalent to 1 coin of one-tenth of a dollar and 10 coins of one-tenth of a dollar are equivalent to 1 coin of $1.
+Money can also be used when exploring decimal numbers.
+However, it is important to use only the $1, 10¢, and 1¢ coins since their value respects the x10 multiplicative relationship of the base ten system.
+A representation using coins is more abstract than one using base ten material since the x10 relationship is based on the value of the coin and not its size.
+Students may identify the $1 coin as the whole.
+In this case, the 10¢ coin then represents one-tenth of the whole (0.1 of a dollar) and the 1¢ coin represents one-hundredth of the whole (0.01 of a dollar).
+From the x10 multiplicative relationship means that 10 coins of one-hundredth of a dollar are equivalent to 1 coin of one-tenth of a dollar and 10 coins of one-tenth of a dollar are equivalent to 1 coin of $1.

-Students can also develop a sense of decimal numbers and percents by representing them in semi-concrete ways.
+Students can also develop a conceptual understanding of decimal numbers and percents by representing them in visual or semi-concrete ways.
 For example, a disk divided into 10 equal parts can represent tenths and a disk divided into 100 equal parts can represent hundredths.

-Strips and grids separated into 10, 100, or 1 000 equal parts can also be used to represent decimal numbers.
+Paper strips and grids separated into 10, 100, or 1000 equal parts can also be used to represent decimal numbers.

 It is also important that students use set models to represent decimal tenths.